Free tools for developers

 Encode URI vs Encode URI Component

 There are two levels of URL encoding.
-Encoding a full URI preserves characters that are part of the URL structure like slashes, question marks, and hash symbols.
+Encoding a full URI preserves the structural characters that give a URL its meaning — the colon, forward slashes, question mark, hash, and ampersand.
 Encoding a URI component encodes everything including those structural characters.
-Use component encoding when encoding a value that will be part of a query string parameter.
+Use component encoding when encoding a value that will be placed inside a query string parameter.
+For example if a user searches for "C# and .NET" and you put that in a URL parameter, encode it as C%23%20and%20.NET so the ampersand and hash do not break the URL structure.

 How to Use This Tool